gedankenessen/crud-landing/src/markdown/blog-hello-world.md

 <br/>

 Having a focus on basic datastructures allows for easy consumption of built-in functions and third-party libraries.
-I'm a big fan of the opt-in attitude towards static typing and coming with nil-pruning out-of-the-box, too.
+I'm a big fan of the opt-in attitude towards static typing and coming with nil-punning out-of-the-box, too.
 All of those factors make handling of data feel great.
 And the way the REPL empowers the developers is incredibly rewarding and lends itself to create very testable solutions.

 <br/>